SantosZuber-zz/Contacts-App/README.md

 > 3rd Step:
 >
-Open XAMPP Control Panel and make sure that you keep Apache and MySQL running while you open Contacts-App.
+Once you have already installed it, open XAMPP Control Panel and make sure that you keep Apache and MySQL running while you open Contacts-App.
 To make them run, just press start on both of them.

 > 4th Step:
 >
-Now move the folder of Contacts-App inside of /xampp/htdocs/.
+Now move the Contacts-App folder to /xampp/htdocs/.

 > 5th Step
 >